jpuck/tien-len-rulez/README.md

 You can cheat by trying to peek at other people’s cards, sneaking in extra cards into your plays, pocketing cards for future games, or flat out confuse the drunk people.

+Or don't do any of this because I'm trying to game your ass by getting in your head feeding you some trap strategery.

+> 'cause ya basic ☝️

 [shed]:https://en.wikipedia.org/wiki/Card_game#Shedding_games